wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 > Note: Make sure that `assethost` is present in the inventory file with the correct `ansible_host` (and `ip` values if required)

+**SSH authentication options:**

+- If the VMs are reachable with a private key, set `ansible_ssh_private_key_file` in the inventory and run Ansible normally.
+- If you rely on an SSH agent, keep `ansible_ssh_private_key_file` commented out and ensure the agent on the `adminhost` can reach all VMs.
+- If you do not use a private key entry in the inventory and password authentication is enabled on the VMs, add `--ask-pass` when running ansible-playbooks manually and `--ask-become-pass` for sudo access.
+- Our installation scripts are non-interactive, define `ansible_password` and `ansible_become_pass` in the inventory instead of relying on interactive password prompts.

+Before running the offline deployment scripts, verify that the inventory resolves to the expected machines.
+The commands below assume you are running them from `/home/ansible_user/wire-server-deploy` on the `adminhost`.

 ### Updating Database Group Memberships
 It's recommended to update the lists of what nodes belong to which group, so ansible knows what to install on these nodes.